 Your body requires nourishment.
 Add plenty of fruits and greens in your diet and get adequate protein and healthy fats.
 Avoid sugary and high salt foods and start your day with meals that include lots of lean protein and complex carbohydrates to serve as a source of energy.

 If anxiety or depression is causing your fatigue, try meditation to help reduce stress and calm your thoughts.

 Support Your Joints

-Wearing joint supports and using tools when necessary can help ease the stress on your joints as well as ease the pain associated with your illness, thus helping with fatigue.
+Wearing joint supports (such as elbow supports and knee supports) and using tools when necessary can help ease the stress on your joints as well as ease the pain associated with your illness, thus helping with fatigue.

 Take Breaks When You Need It

 It’s important to remain active, but listen to your body and rest when you need it.
 Rest allows your muscles to recover and refuel for more activity.